converged-computing/flux-tutorials/tutorial/azure/README.md

 warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```

+### Docker

+For advanced users, we have a [docker](docker) directory with builds that emulate the base set of VMs that are intended to be used with them.
+It would be good if Microsoft wanted to provide more production bases for us :)

 ### Debugging

 Depending on your environment, terraform (e.g., `make` or `make destroy` doesn't always work.
 I get this error from the Azure Cloud Shell: